amalex5/proof-pilgrim/calculus/limits-rigorously/limits-rigorously.md

 The second method is the method we have already begun developing, and which we will continue.
 This is the method of the great 19th century mathematicians---Cauchy, Bolzano, Dedekind, Weierstrass---who solved the 200-year-old problem of calculus's foundations, and saved it from metaphysical gloom.
 We will follow their method, not because it is neccesarily better or worse than the first method---in fact, I actually believe that the first method---the method of developing calculus through infinitesimals---by the way, the formal name for that is "non-standard analysis" (because "analysis" is the mathy word for "calculus"---I actually believe that method is somewhat superior---we will develop calculus using the method of limits, because

-* Nearly every other calculus class uses that method, as does every advanced ``real analysis'' class.
+* Nearly every other calculus class uses that method, as does every advanced "real analysis" class.
 Thus, when you go on to take more calculus classes in college, you'll be familiar with the method of $\epsilon$-$\delta$ proofs, and already good at them.
 * To actually prove that infinitesimal numbers exist requires a substantial amount of mathematics---far more than what you guys know.
 However, to prove that limits exist is not as onerous---you are more than capable of understanding them.
 Thus, you can actually understand, for yourselves, how this remarkable problem was solved, whereas with the infinitesimal method, you'd have to be content with me assuring you that infinitesimals do, in fact, exist.
 * That said, to actually understand the deep, foundational, mathematical machinery of a limit (i.e., why and how limits actually exist) is not particularly easy.
 The level of abstraction involved in the formal definition of a limit is substantial.
 It will be difficult.
 It will be challenging.
 And this will be good for you---it will be a brutal mathematical workout, from which you will emerge much stronger.